strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/strapi-imports.md

 ---
-title: Strapi imports
+title: Strapi factories import have been updated
-description: In Strapi 5, strapiFactory should be used in imports.
+description: In Strapi 5, the way
 sidebar_label: Use strapiFactory in imports
 displayed_sidebar: devDocsMigrationV5Sidebar
 unlisted: true